 Weighing the benefits and costs of franchising against those a traditional (non-franchised) business should begin with a self-assessment.
 Are you able to follow a prescribed system, or do you need the freedom to innovate and experiment?
 Do you need total independence in every aspect, or can you follow a ready-made system 100 percent?

-In terms of "cost/benefit," there is a price to pay for buying into a franchise system.
+In terms of “cost/benefit,” there is a price to pay for buying into a franchise system.
 But there also is a price to pay in starting your own business.
-The pros and cons, detailed below, must be weighed against the benefits, in terms of both investment and personal values and goals.
+The pros and cons, detailed below, must be weighed in terms of both investment and personal values and goals.

 When you start your own business, you’re in control over every detail, large and small.
 With a franchise business, you sign an agreement to follow the rules laid out by the franchisor.
 (Remember, franchisees don’t “own” their franchise unit: they are awarded a license to use the franchisor’s brand name, operating system, equipment, uniforms, etc. that have been fine-tuned and perfected over many years.)
 Yes, you control your franchise unit in terms of the culture and values you set, and who you hire and fire, but you must follow the franchisor’s operating system.

 Would you rather invent the wheel, or buy one ready-made?
-If you're the creative, innovative type, starting your own business is the way to go.
-A franchised business provides a complete, out-of-the-box business, ready to "plug and play."
-You have to follow the operating manual.
-If you can't, fly solo.
+If you’re the creative, innovative type, starting your own business is the way to go.
+A franchised business provides a complete, out-of-the-box business, ready to “plug and play.”
+Just follow the operating manual.
+If you can’t, fly solo.

 Outfitting your new business with everything you need to succeed means researching what equipment to buy, finding suppliers, and negotiating deals.
 You may buy a pizza oven that’s too big or buy more fresh food than you need; or you may buy one that’s too small and run short on capacity as your business grows, or run short on pepperoni on a busy evening or weekend.
 Franchisors can provide invaluable help in knowing both what and how much to buy — often at reduced prices.